Giants vs. Rockies Player Props Betting Odds

 Davis Stats

-- Davis takes a five-game streak with at least one hit into this contest.
-During his last five outings he is batting .368 with two doubles, two walks and four RBI.
+- Davis enters this game looking to extend his six-game hit streak.
+In his last 10 games he is hitting .333 with two doubles, eight walks and five RBI.

 Davis Recent Games